-Our Community Threads project has been working in collaboration with The Hackney Migrant Centre, where we piloted an 8 week art therapy group for adults visiting the service.
+Our Community Threads project was a successful 8-week pilot working in collaboration with The Hackney Migrant Centre, where we facilitated an art therapy group for adults visiting the service.

 Hackney Migrant Centre offer free legal, housing and welfare advice to refugee, asylum seekers and migrants within London.
 They run a weekly day centre where visitors can access their services and enjoy a hot meal together.

 For eight weeks our art therapists held a creative table inviting visitors to the day centre to join us in sewing and embroidery.
 Over 80 men women and children created an array of images onto Binka squares.